rebollocarla/SCAV-Video/README.md

 # SCAV-Video

-**P1: JPEG & MPEG**

-File **_rgb_yuv.py_**
 All the tasks are develops in functions and tested afterwards in the main.
 The variables are found in the beginning of the main.
 You can change them as you want.
-The input images are in the folder /images so all input and output photos are going to be stored there by default.
+The input images are in the folder /images or /videos so all input and output photos are going to be stored there by default.

+**P1: JPEG & MPEG**

+File **_rgb_yuv.py_**

 TASK 1: _yuv_to_rgb_ and _rgb_to_yuv_ are functions that transform a color from one measure system to the other.
 The input and output is a three-element array with the components of the color.